kworkflow/kworkflow/documentation/content/developmentworkflow.rst

 :ref:`tests<tests>` to check that.

 All our tests can be found in the `tests` folder.
-Notice that every test file name ends with test before the .sh extension (i.e. `mk_test.sh` and `statistics_test.sh`).
+Notice that every test file name ends with test before the .sh extension (i.e. `build_test.sh` and `statistics_test.sh`).
 This is done so that the `run_tests.sh` file can detect those tests and run or list them.